webcomponents-cg/docs-and-guides/docs/articles/using/styling-shadow.md

 ## CSS variables

 CSS custom properties (colloquially referred to as CSS variables) are used to contain specific values so that they can be reused in other styles.
-They also happen to be one of the few ways to style content inside the shadow DOM tree from outside.
+They also happen to be one of the few ways to style content inside a shadow DOM tree from outside.

 For CSS variables to style content in a shadow DOM tree, component creators must have defined which variables will be used to style what.
 Think of this as a CSS API for the component.